 3. The Hunger Games Series by Suzzane Collins

-Packed with top-notch action, violence, and choices, The Hunger Games takes place in a chaotic version on North America known as a nation called Panem.
-The Capitol is surrounded by twelve districts who are all sunk in deep poverty.
+Packed with top-notch action, violence, and choices, The Hunger Games takes place in a chaotic version of North America known as a nation called Panem.
+The Capitol is surrounded by twelve districts that are all sunk in deep poverty.
 The Capitol holds the Hunger Games as a reminder that they are in charge.
 Every year a boy and a girl from each district are chosen to fight in the Hunger Games.
 It is either victory or death.
 Lucky for Katniss Everdeen, a brave sixteen-year-old who is fighting for her family’s survival, and Peeta Mellark, a friend of Katniss, they get the chance to either kill or be killed.
 But will Katniss be able to survive this situation and give up her true love, for there can only be one survivor and one winner?

 4. The Giver by Lois Lowry